sufyansafi/bootstrap-project/README.md

 # bootstrap-project
-i devolped this  portfolio website using bootstrap in frontend devolpment.
+i devolped this  portfolio differernt kinds of website using bootstrap in frontend devolpment.